edemaine/coauthor/README.md

   Use quotes (`'...'` or `"..."`) to search for phrases or `regex:"..."` to search for regular expressions with spaces in them; normally, spaces act as an AND query.
+  `tag:...` does an exact match for a specified tag; it can be negated.

 * **User search**:
   find posts by a particular user by clicking on their username.